duburcqa/jiminy/INSTALL.md

 ## Prerequisites

-You have to preinstall by yourself the `MSVC 14.0` toolchain (automated build script only compatible with this exact version so far), `chocolatey` and `python3`.
+You have to preinstall by yourself the MSVC toolchain (automated build script only compatible with this exact version so far), `chocolatey` and `python3`.
 Then, install `Numpy` and `Pkg-Config` using

 ```pwsh
     choco install pkgconfiglite -y